FabienDeborde/100-days-of-code/log.md

 **Thoughts**: Still confused about redux "state" and react "state" but I feel like redux is just a link between data and react.

 **Link(s) to work**

+### Day 37: February 18, Saturday
+**Today's Progress**: Today I went back to some React basis, I really need to grasp the core concepts.

+**Thoughts**: Back after 2 days without Internet (seems the building optic fiber was cut or something...).
+I read a bit about React but couldn't practice cause...no cdn, no npm and no react on the hard drive.
+Glad Internet is finally back!

+**Link(s) to work**